nus-cs2103-AY2324S1/tp/docs/team/wzwren.md

     * Hyperlinked relevant sections in UG to the Glossary.

 * **Documentation for DG**:
+    * Update some outdated sections of the Architecture sections.
     * Added implementation details for `Appointment`, `Predicate` and `Find` features.
+    * Update NFRs and Use Cases.

 * **Project management**:
   * Managed milestones `v1.2` and `v1.3` to keep it close to the deadline.